The Role Responsibilities

 - Display exemplary conduct and live by the Group's Values and Code of Conduct.

-- Support the COO team to achieve the outcomes set out in the Bank's Conduct Principles: The Right Environment.
+- Lead the [country / business unit / function/ team] to achieve the outcomes set out in the Bank's Conduct Principles: [Fair Outcomes for Clients; Effective Financial Markets; Financial Crime Compliance; The Right Environment.]

 - Effectively and collaboratively identify, escalate, mitigate and resolve risk, conduct and compliance matters.